Addiction is a choice and NOT a disease! Can I be any more vocal about this?

-Ryan began to laugh, explaining his present stance on his drug use (and note, this is a full understanding of the PDP and how affects your choices and actions).
+Ryan began to laugh, explaining his present stance on his drug use (and note, this is a full understanding of the PDP and how it affects your choices and actions).
 Ryan told him, “Because other things are more important to me now than getting high.
-I have a wife, a 3 year-old son and another little boy coming this December.
+I have a wife, a 3-year-old son and another little boy coming this December.
 Being a good father and husband brings me more joy than any high ever could.
-I have a great career that I carry a great amount or responsibility; I enjoy staying in shape and being active and helping others do the same.”
+I have a great career that I carry a great amount of responsibility; I enjoy staying in shape and being active and helping others do the same.”

 “All of those passions in my life bring me a great amount of happiness, and I am not willing to substitute that happiness for the happiness I may get from smoking marijuana, taking GHB or any other substance, because to me I get greater happiness spending time with my family, being responsible in my career, and engaging in fitness and training,” Ryan shared.

 I love this story from Ryan as it reminds me of the internal dialogue I had during early 2010 after making my initial choice to forgo drinking alcohol.

 Being mindful of each decision and analyzing ONLY the benefits of each decision, I make the choice to not drink alcohol because, like Ryan, whatever benefits we may get from using alcohol or drugs (which there are benefits), they’re dwarfed in comparison to the benefits I get from choosing to spend time with my family and the other things I love to do.
 It’s all a matter of relative happiness.